Iri3l/my-full-template/README.md

     a) include a contact form where the visitor can fill it up then press the send button, and I can receive the email which allows me to contact back the person.
 4. Customers page

-	a) at the moment is a temporary page where can be found the projects(clients) that I work.
+	a) at the moment is a temporary page where can be found the SERVICES that I can offer.

 ## Features Left to Implement